Easter Road: Redevelopment (1991–2010)

+Recent developments (since 2020)

 Large video screens were installed into the corners between the East Stand and the two end stands in 2021.
+Hibs announced in January 2024 that rail seats would be put into the lower tier of the Famous Five stand, with a view to introducing safe standing from the 2024–25 season.
+The East Stand was renamed the Pat Stanton Stand in July 2025.

 Structure and facilities

-Easter Road is an all-seated stadium, split into four geographic sections, known as the Famous Five (formerly North), East, South and West stands.
+Easter Road is an all-seated stadium, split into four geographic sections, known as the Famous Five (formerly North), Pat Stanton (formerly East), South and West stands.
 The Famous Five and South stands are the oldest part of the present stadium, built in 1995.
 Each stand has two tiers, a cantilevered roof and a capacity of nearly 4,000.
 To keep within the boundaries of the site, the upper deck of each stand angles toward the centre.
 When the stands were built, the Famous Five Stand was above pitch level and the South Stand was below, but this was corrected when the natural slope was removed.
 Each stand also stretched beyond the east touchline, which was corrected by widening the pitch when the East Stand was rebuilt.
 Between the two tiers of the Famous Five Stand there are function suites and lounges.
 Before the stands were rebuilt in the 1990s, the north and south ends of Easter Road were known as the Cowshed and Dunbar End respectively.
 The southern end was called the Dunbar End because there was a lemonade factory named Dunbar's located behind it.

 The West Stand, which initially had a capacity of 6,500, was built in 2001.
 A reception area, club offices, media centre, banqueting suites, hospitality area and changing rooms are located in the West Stand.
 The capacity of the West Stand was reduced slightly when the new East Stand was constructed in 2010, as the pitch was widened during this development.
 The East Stand, which is the newest part of the stadium, was built in 2010.
 It is the only stand that is not split into two tiers and has a capacity of 6,400.
 The decision to build the East Stand as a single tier was taken to maintain the character of the old terrace, which had been a simple viewing area without many facilities.